-Aside from these two differences, they are both excellent brokers.
-DEGIRO is a bit more expensive for currency exchange.
-This makes it a bit more expensive for a Swiss investor.
+Aside from these two differences, they are both good brokers.
+DEGIRO is much more expensive for currency exchange.
+This makes it more expensive for a Swiss investor.

-On the other hand, DEGIRO is cheaper for European securities.
-So it makes DEGIRO interesting for European investors.
-And European investors do not have access to U.S. ETFs anyway, so they have more choices of brokers.
+On the other hand, DEGIRO is slightly cheaper for European securities.
+So, it makes DEGIRO interesting for European investors.
+European investors do not have access to U.S. ETFs anyway, so they have more choices of brokers.

-IB is a bit cheaper and offers excellent foreign exchange trading.
-And it offers tons of features and analysis tools.
+IB is cheaper and offers excellent foreign exchange trading.
+And it provides tons of features and analysis tools.
 This comes at the price of complexity.
 At first sight, Interactive Brokers is quite intimidating.
 But it has become better and better over the years.
 As a simple investor, you will only need a small portion of all the features of IB.

 Interactive Brokers – The best broker